Follow TV Tropes

 • The Faceless: Miki and Kozue's father appears on screen when he calls them, but his face is not visible.

-• Hidden Depths: It's already known that Anthy loves animals, but in this episode she is shown to know how to take care of baby birds even though she claims she never had baby birds before.
+• Hidden Depths: Anthy's fondness for animals is well established at this point, but in this episode she is shown to know how to take care of baby birds even though she claims she never had baby birds before.

 • Imagine Spot: During Miki's scene on Akio's car, he sees himself driving the car with Anthy by his side, and she's doing a rather suggestive pose, which represents Miki's "adult" thoughts he tries to refuse but ultimately cannot avoid.